 Dynamic Stability Derivatives (DSD) are one of the key parameters for maneuverability and stability of an aircraft.
 DSDs are calculated by oscillating the aircraft about different axes at suitable frequencies.
 DSDs allow the aircraft designer to (1) determine the dynamic stability characteristics of the vehicle; (2) provide inputs for the control system design; and (3) support the trajectory design and optimization.

-The design and testing phases of an Unmanned Aerial Vehicle (UAV) includes the following tasks:
+The design and testing phases of an Unmanned Aerial Vehicle (UAV) includes the following tasks:- Estimation of combined DSDs of UAV

 - Separation of individual components of dynamic derivatives